 The completed technical price pattern highlighted on the V stock chart is a symmetrical triangle pattern.
 Symmetrical triangles such as this one develop when the price action is characterized by a sequence containing a series of lower highs and higher lows.

 I captured this symmetrical triangle by connecting the sequence of higher lows and lower highs.
 This process resulted in the creation of two converging trend lines.
 These trend lines define significant levels of price support and price resistance.
-Only when one of these levels are breached is the pattern finally resolved.
+Only when one of these levels is breached is the pattern finally resolved.